Connectome Smoothing via Low-rank Approximations: Human Connectomes

+Using the mean graph $P$ for the Desikan atlas, the average of all 454 graphs, we estimated latent positions $\hat{X} \in \mathbb{R}^{N\times d}$.
+Here, $N=70$ is the number of vertices and $d = 8$ is the dimension selected by the Zhu and Ghodsi's method \cite{zhu2006automatic}.
+Fig.~\ref{fig:eigenvector_brain} shows the first 4 dimensions of $\hat{X}$ in the brain space.
+The value of $\hat{X}_{ij}$ determines the color of the $i$-th brain region for the $j$-th dimension; i.e.\ the $j$-th entry of the estimated latent vector for the $i$-th region.
+Red represents a positive value while blue represents a negative one, and the darker the color, the smaller the magnitude of the $\hat{X}_{ij}$.

+The 1st dimension, depicted in Panel (a) of the figure, correlates strongly with degrees for each vertex.
+The 2nd dimension, panel (b), shows a distinction between the left and right hemisphere.
+Similarly, the other dimensions qualitatively correspond to different lobes.
+For example, the red color corresponds to the Frontal and Temporal lobes in the 3rd dimension, while the light blue roughly matches the Occipital lobe in the 4th dimension.

+These ``eigen-connectomes'' demonstrate noteworthy similarity to the structural connectome harmonics of \cite{Atasoy2016-ip}.
+While prior work has established the utility of eigen-connectomes as a basis set for modeling of functional dynamics, the current study demonstrates the correspondence of these dimensions with lobular divisions.
+The connection between eigenvectors corresponding to each dimension and lobes will be explored more rigorously in Section~\ref{section:lobe_structure}.
+Future work integrating the connections between structural features with the modeling of dynamics may provide insight into the spatial distribution of large-scale cortical hierarchies~\cite{Margulies2016-jj}.
+Additionally, such representations enable the use of techniques from multivariate analysis to further study the mean graph.

-Classically, the brain can be divided into lobes, originally based purely on anatomical considerations, now widely recognized to also play a functional role \cite{Vanderah2015}.
-While different anatomists partition brain regions differently, there is general agreement on four cortical lobes per hemisphere: frontal, parietal, occipital, and temporal \citep{fischl2012freesurfer,desikan2006automated,salat2004thinning}.
-For the Desikan atlas, there are 70 different regions (35 regions for each hemisphere), with each region belonging to a single lobe.
-However, three regions of the Desikan atlas per hemisphere (Banks of Superior Temporal Sulcus, Corpus Callosum, and the ``Unknown'' region) do not have obvious lobe assignment.
-These three regions were clustered into a new lobe category named ``other'' to resolve this issue.
+As an example, the brain can be divided into lobes, originally based purely on anatomical considerations, now widely recognized to also play a functional role~\cite{Vanderah2015}.
+While different anatomists partition brain regions differently, there is general agreement on four cortical lobes per hemisphere: frontal, parietal, occipital, and temporal \cite{fischl2012freesurfer,desikan2006automated,salat2004thinning}.

+For the Desikan atlas, there are 70 regions (35 regions for each hemisphere), with each region belonging to a single lobe (see Appendix~\ref{app:data_human}).

-In general, one might expect that properties of regions within a lobe are more similar to those across lobes, even upon conditioning on anatomical proximity, as regions within lobes would be expected to share more functional roles.
-To see whether the embedded latent positions $X$ preserve this property or not, we propose a test statistic $T$ to be the average differences between vertices within the same lobe minus the average differences between vertices across different lobes, i.e.
+One might hypothesize that properties of regions within a lobe are more similar than across lobes, as regions within lobes would be expected to share more functional roles.
+To test whether the embedded latent positions $X$ preserve this property or not, we propose a test statistic $T$ to be the average differences between vertices within the same lobe minus the average differences between vertices across different lobes, i.e.